hapax/hapax.github.io/assets/teaching.md

 Perhaps, also, there are general cultural benefits when everyone enjoys hiking, for instance, a higher level of average physical fitness, or a closer connection to nature.

+That makes it easier to motivate the whole enterprise, and less likely to lead to resentment.

+Not everywhere can be reached by car.